Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Abstract

 \section{Abstract}

-Superconductivity (SC) is observed in rhombohedral trilayer graphene (RTG) with an extremely low charge carrier densities, between the normal metal state and a probable inter-valley coherent (IVC) state.
-The measured coherence length in RTG is roughly two orders of magnitude shorter than the value predicted by a conventional BCS theory.
-To resolve these discrepancies, we propose that the RTG SC phase arises from the pairing of quasiparticles within the IVC phase.
-We illustrate the SC behavior using gapped Dirac cones with the chemical potential close to the conduction band's bottom and establish the Ginzburg-Landau theory.
-Our findings indicate that the mean-field transition temperature, $T_\mathrm{MF}$, is primarily determined by the density of states of quasiparticles within the IVC phase, and is more suppressed in comparison with the BCS relation.
-Interestingly, we discover that the coherence length behaves according to $\xi\sim 1/\sqrt{T_\mathrm{MF}}$.
-When the chemical potential lies within the band gap, the conventional coherence length becomes small, while the quantum metric contribution can diverge.
-Applying our approach to a microscopic model for RTG, our predictions align well with experimental data and effectively capture key measurable features of quantities such as the mean-field transition temperature $T_\mathrm{MF}$ and the coherence length $\xi$.
-Furthermore, we reveal that the quantum metric contribution, stemming from the multi-band properties of the IVC quasiparticles, plays a significant role in determining the coherence length around the transition regime from superconductivity to IVC.
-Lastly, experimental predictions are discussed on bebaviors of the upper critical field and coherence length at low temperatures.
+Superconductivity is observed in rhombohedral trilayer graphene in a narrow regime between the flavor-symmetric state and the symmetry breaking phase, which cannot be described by the conventional Bardeen–Cooper–Schrieffer theory.
+The measured coherence length, for instance, is roughly two orders of magnitude shorter than the value predicted by the Bardeen–Cooper–Schrieffer relation based on the large fermi velocity and an extremely low charge carrier density of the flavor-symmetric phase.
+To resolve the discrepancies, we propose that the rhombohedral trilayer graphene superconducting phase arises from the pairing of quasiparticles of the adjacent inter-valley coherent state.
+We illustrate the superconducting phenomenology using gapped Dirac cones with the chemical potential $\mu$ close to the valence band's edge.
+Our findings indicate that the transition temperature $T_c$ obeys $T_c\propto \epsilon_D\exp(-2/\rho_\mathrm{qp}U)$ with the density of states $\rho_\mathrm{qp}$ of intervalley coherent state quasiparticles, which is much suppressed compared to predictions from the Bardeen–Cooper–Schrieffer theory.
+The coherence length $\xi$ we predict behaves according to $\xi\sim v/\sqrt{\mu T_c }$ with $v$ being the velocity of Dirac cone.
+Applying our assumption to a microscopic model, our predictions align well with experimental data and effectively capture key measurable quantities such as the transition temperature $T_c$ and the coherence length $\xi$ without parameter fine-tuning.